near/near-lake-framework-js/.changeset/mean-goats-brake.md

 ---
-"@near-lake/primitives": major
+"@near-lake/primitives": patch
-"@near-lake/framework": major
+"@near-lake/framework": patch
 ---

-fixed resharding
+Fixed handling of chunks downloading for resharding, where shard_id is now arbitrary number